-I started with Topps and I’m ending with Panini because really, it mirrors the timeline our brands of baseball cards have taken over the years.
+I started with Topps and I’m ending with Panini because really, it mirrors the timeline our brands and types of baseball cards have taken over the years.
 It started with Topps – more or less – a bunch of other brands followed, and now Panini is the only brand outside of Topps that is still standing.

 What it was yesterday: Really, there isn’t a yesterday, as Panini acquired the Donruss Playoff brand in 2009, and started with baseball cards from there.
 With that said, Panini hasn’t been afraid to resurrect history, revamping and re-releasing many old Donruss card designs, as mentioned above.